GulTion/TyariJeetKii/Samsung RandD/Sum of Nodes in Kth Level.md

 source: https://www.hackerrank.com/contests/target-samsung-13-nov19/challenges/sum-of-nodes-in-kth-level
 author:
   - "[[HackerRank]]"
 published:
 created: 2024-12-18
 description: Sum of Nodes in Kth Level
 tags:
   - clippings
-status: ""
+status: Complete
-explored: false
+explored: true
 ---
 Given an integer ‘K’ and a tree in string format. print the sum of all elements at Kth level from root.